 30.7.3.4 Validation after Market Close

 To the extent that a Scheduling Coordinator fails to enter a Bid for a resource that is required to submit a Bid in the full range of available capacity consistent with the bidding provisions of Section 30 or the Resource Adequacy provisions of Section 40, the CAISO will create a Bid for the Scheduling Coordinator, which is referred to as the Generated Bid.
 This does not apply to Load-following MSSs.
-The Generated Bid will be created only after the Market Close for the DAM and will be based on data registered in the Master File, and, if applicable, published natural gas pricing data and published pricing data for greenhouse gas allowances.
+The Generated Bid will be created only after the Market Close for the Day-Ahead Market and will be based on data registered in the Master File, and, if applicable, published natural gas pricing data and published pricing data for greenhouse gas allowances.
 The Generated Bid components will be calculated as set forth in Sections 30 and 40.6.8.
-The Scheduling Coordinator may view Generated Bids, but may not modify such Bids.
-The CAISO will provide notice to the Scheduling Coordinator of the use of a Generated Bid prior to Market Clearing of the IFM.
-In addition, validation of export priority pursuant to Sections 31.4 and 34.10.1 and Wheeling Through transactions pursuant to Section 30.5.4 occur after the Market Close for the DAM.
+The Scheduling Coordinator may view Generated Bids, but may not modify such Bids, unless the CAISO has approved a Reference Level Change Request for the resource’s Default Energy Bid.
+The CAISO will provide notice to the Scheduling Coordinator of the use of a Generated Bid prior to Market Clearing of the Integrated Forward Market.
+In addition, validation of export priority pursuant to Sections 31.4 and 34.10.1 and Wheeling Through transactions pursuant to Section 30.5.4 occur after the Market Close for the Day-Ahead Market.

 * * * * *